menu

 Henderson - McCool Junction is a very small town located in the state of Nebraska.
 With a population of 2,585 people and just one neighborhood, Henderson - McCool Junction is the 96th largest community in Nebraska.
-Henderson - McCool Junction has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Henderson - McCool Junction has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns, Henderson - McCool Junction isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Henderson - McCool Junction are a mix of both white- and blue-collar jobs.
 Overall, Henderson - McCool Junction is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Henderson - McCool Junction who work in sales jobs (13.10%), management occupations (12.16%), and the sciences (9.60%).